At the end of the assembly edit, the run time was 30-minutes. But by the time Mother’s Day was screened in its final state, it was 22-minutes.

 First, it’s best to get to know how Mother’s Day came to be, who was involved, and how I came to lead the post-production of this film.

-Mother's Day is a short film directed by Nico Raineau, and written by he and the film's lead actress, Lauren Schacher.
-From the start, Nico and Lauren had set out to shape a story around a strong female protagonist.
-I watched the two research, draft, and test storylines and characters in order to find the story of Mara, a struggling, twenty-something woman who must face her life decisions, shortcomings, and the expectations she has constructed in her mind.
+Mother’s Day is a short film directed by Nico Raineau from a screenplay written by Raineau and the film’s lead actress, Lauren Schacher.
+From the start, Nico and Lauren had set out to shape a story around a strong female protagonist, Mara, a struggling, twenty-something woman who must face her life decisions, shortcomings, and the expectations she has constructed in her mind.

-Mother's Day would be Nico's first short film of the same size and scope, and the first he'd consider of his professional career.
-With Mother's Day, we saw an opportunity to learn from all the experiences that had come before it.
+Mother’s Day would be Nico’s first short film of the same size and scope.
+With Mother’s Day, we saw an opportunity to learn from all the experiences that had come before it.

 No good post-production workflow begins without a backup strategy.
-For Mother's Day, all Red Epic footage was backed up twice immediately after the day's filming.
-Footage was transcoded to a low-resolution, processor-friendly codec.
+For Mother’s Day, all Red Epic footage was backed up twice immediately after the day’s filming.
+Footage was transcoded to a proxy format for the initial edit.